 Baidya, P., Chindarkar, V., Gauns, H., Gawas, H., Gawas, S., Dicholkar, V., Pinto, C., Luis, E., & Gawas, R., 2014.
 Status of Red Avadavat Amandava amandava in Goa, India.
 Indian BIRDS 9(5&6):158–159.

 Books/ Chapters in Books:

 Baidya, P., Dutta, R., Bhagat, M., & Bandekar, A., 2015.
 Common Birds of Goa- an eBook.
 Goa Bird Conservation Network, Bambolim, Goa.

 Baidya, P., 2014.
 Other Interesting Insects (152) in Porob.
 P., Kulkarni.
 R., & Giri.
 V., 2014.
 Biodiversity of Goa- Concise Field Guide.
 Goa Forest Department, Panjim, Goa.

-Five Chapters in Rahmani A., 2016., Important Bird Areas in India: Priority sites for conservation.
-Mumbai: Indian Bird Conservation Network: Bombay Natural History Society and BirdLife International (UK). (in press)
+Five Chapters in Rahmani A. et al., 2016., Important Bird Areas in India: Priority sites for conservation (Revised and Updated).
+Bombay Natural History Society, Indian Bird Conservation Network, Royal Society for the Protection of Birds and BirdLife International (UK).
+Pp. 1992 + xii